elliotlarson/dev-notes/docker-notes.md

 ## Run a container with a named volume (data volume)

-You can create a named volumn that stores the data from a container to the host machine.
+You can create a named volume that stores the data from a container to the host machine.
 Docker places it in some Docker owned directory on the host machine.

 ```bash
 $ docker container run -d --name psql -v psql:/var/lib/postgresql/data postgres
 ```

-## Run a container with a volumn mapping (bind mounting)
+## Run a container with a volume mapping (bind mounting)

 You can map a directory in the container to a directory on the host machine.